Last updated 2 December 2020

 An unfortunate casualty of COVID is the Bundy Food Tours Owner operator Suzie Clarke took guests on a behind the scenes guided tour of family-owned farms (including Tinaberries), coffee roasters, a seafood supplier, sourdough baker, kombucha brewer, and a gin distiller.
 A teacher in Bundaberg, she operated the tours on the weekend, “I wanted to share our region’s unique stories and show people you don’t have to travel abroad to have an iconic food experience,” says Suzie.

-Unfortunately, with the tours not running during COVID and social distancing presenting problems visiting the locations, Suzzie decided to close the business.
-What a shame as I will be returning to Bundaberg to experience more than one night and of course more of the tasty local produce!
+Unfortunately, with the tours not running during COVID and social distancing presenting challenges visiting the locations, Suzie had to close the business.
+What a shame as I will be returning to Bundaberg to experience more than one night and of course try more of the tasty local produce!
 I also want to come back for the turtle hatchings.

-You can read more about Bundaberg in my story published in Truly Aus
+To read more about what you can see and do in Bundaberg please go to my story published in Truly Aus